olegkrivtsov/openbook/README.md

-# OpenBook - The Open-Source Tool for Generating HTML Books about PHP Programming Language
+# OpenBook - The Open-Source Tool for Generating HTML Books about the PHP Programming Language

 The aim of this project is to develop a convenient tool for generating online books on PHP programming language.
 I want that the books generated be readable in any browser and on any-sized device (from smartphones to desktops).
 The tool gets the book sources in Markdown format (particularly the dialect of Markdown proposed by [Leanpub](https://leanpub.com/help/manual) website) and produces HTML files readable in a browser on output.
 Then the generated files can be published on the Internet on a cheap or free web hosting.